 - Quicker customer feedback provides a better idea of customer needs.

 - Missing Functionality can be identified easily.

-- If customer not satisfied with prototype than we can develop a new prototype.
+- If customer is not satisfied with prototype then we can develop a new prototype.

 Disadvantages of Prototype Model

-- If end-user not satisfied with initial prototype, he/she may lose interest in the project.
+- If end-user not satisfied with the initial prototype, he/she may lose interest in the project.